Grifonz/livematch/README.md

 ## events
 The Event component is a react-bootstrap carousel which receives a list of match details (according to the option selected by user) and it shows them as slides.
-The Event component also formats the timestamp into date by using moment as library.
+The Event component also formats the timestamp into date by using Moment as library.
 For each single match, the Event component passes-down specific match details to the Progressbar child component.

 |       Props       |   Type    |                       Description                       |